benmvp/slides/2020/flashback/webdev.md

 NOTES:
 - But I really wanted to have rounded corners
-  * But I didn't really know how to that
+  * But I didn't really know how to that at the time
-- It was starting to be a thing with these "pods"
+- These "pods" w/ rounded corners were starting to be a thing
-- I think Yahoo! started doing it
+- I think Yahoo! popularized it
 - Then rounded corners went out of fashion in the late 2000s with Material Design
+  * Everything was flat!
-- And now they're coming back!
+- But now they're coming back!
 - It's all cyclical

 /////